Someone I loved once gave me a box full of darkness. It took me years to understand that this too, was a gift.

 - Self love.
 Above all, yoga has taught me to love myself inside and out.
 Cheesy as it may sound, I believe self love is the key to a happy life full of successful relationships whether they’re romantic or not.
 Having love, gratitude and appreciation for yourself above all else allows you to thrive and feel comfortable in any situation.
 Creeping feelings of self-doubt and ugly notions of jealousy are eradicated and more space for compassion and appreciation is created.
 I now see endings as new beginnings and heartache as an experience to be cherished as much as mourned.
 In all beings and situations I search for love, any tiny speck of love that allows everything to fall into place and make sense.

 Yoga allowed me to fall in love with myself again, while disconnecting from emotion long enough to process the breakup and begin to heal.
 I was taught to practice mindfulness and realize my expectations of the relationship and my life in general were just that, expectations, not reality.
-Yoga allowed me the space I needed to present with my emotions without becoming wrapped up and attached to them.
+Yoga allowed me the space I needed to be present with my emotions without becoming wrapped up and attached to them.
 I look back to the person I was ten even five years ago and I barely recognize her.
 Yoga has changed me in many ways and it all started with one shitty breakup.
 Today I’m grateful for the heartache because it introduced me to a yoga lifestyle and a set of tools that allow me to thrive in all situations.
 Are you going through a transition or a difficult time right now?
 Find your nearest yoga studio and dive in.